lorbichara/100-days-of-code/log.md

 **Today's Progress**: iOS App for school

 **Thoughts:** Today I made some changes to the app.
 It's been hard working with an existing app, and it's not even THAT big, but it's sure been a challenge to integrate our feature with the rest of the app.

+### Day 40: April 24, 2018

+**Today's Progress**: Quality Homework

+**Thoughts:** Today was a quality homework kind of day... it's the last program I have to do for this subject!
+We had to calculate a regression using the Gauss elimination method.
+Also, I downloaded the cutest sublime text pastel color theme from [HERE](https://github.com/soft-aesthetic).
+Coding is now way prettier.